gto76/standard-aliases/README.md

 // Intentions
 I know it is a bit abnockuous to think your colection of aliases is so great, that it should become adopted as standard, but what a hack, I worked on and been using them for long time, and I just feel so limited withouth them.

+Mention the rb command

+Commands for acessing the framework:
+	* ty
+	* al
+	* sc